HOME

 How long does it take to learn Sauna?

 To get started with Sauna, you should work all eight of the introductory exercises in the Sauna user manual.
 For most engineers, this can be accomplished in one day.
-This provides the necessary background to analyze heat sinks and simple box problems.
-Please note that most of these introductory exercises are in the evaluation package booklet, So if you have worked the evaluation exercises, you have already completed most of the basic preparation.
+This provides the necessary background to analyze heat sinks, boards and boxes of moderate complexity.
+Many of the introductory exercise are available here.

 I only perform thermal analysis once in a while.
 I might be involved with thermal issues for several weeks, then six months might pass before the next thermal project.
 Will I be able to use Sauna on an occasional basis?